MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/resolve-orphaned-organization.md

 ## When your Azure DevOps Administrator is a member of the target organization

-When your Azure DevOps Administrator in Microsoft Entra ID *is* a member of the target Azure DevOps organization., do the following steps.
+When your Azure DevOps Administrator in Microsoft Entra ID *is* a member of the target Azure DevOps organization, do the following steps.

 1. As the Azure DevOps Administrator, sign in to your organization (```https://dev.azure.com/{yourorganization}```).